Here are the most frequently asked questions and answers about Texas divorce laws.

 If you believe or know that you are not the father of your partner’s child, it may be in your best interest to terminate your paternity so that you are not legally required to support that child after a breakup.

 Conversely, if you are the mother of a child and the putative (believed to be) father denies that he is the father, it may be in your best interest to pursue a paternity test so that your child receives the support required by Texas law.

-Get your family law questions answered, and find out what your next best steps are.
-Call The Love DuCote Law Firm LLC for a confidential consultation with our legal staff at our Sugar Land offices: (832) 535-2084 or fill out our online intake form and get the help you need today.
+Get your family law questions answered, by exploring these frequently asked questions.
+Find out what your next best steps are and call The Love DuCote Law Firm LLC for a confidential consultation with our legal staff at our Sugar Land offices: 832-471-6904 or fill out our online intake form and get the help you need today.